SyedAbuTalib/sytran-backend/README.md

 ## Notes

-Currently being run on Heroku at https://sytran-backend.herokuapp.com (api only, there is no front end).
+Currently being run on Heroku at https://sytran-backend.herokuapp.com (this is api only, there is no front end).

 Files saved on this server are PUBLIC.
 Please do not send sensitive data to the server.